noahehall/theBookOfNoah/0current/aws/0microservices.md

   - push an event from SNS into an SQS queue

-- lambda fn vs Fargate
-  - lambda is best when logic needs to be run in response to an event, or periodically and can the processing can be complete in ~15 minutes
-  - fargate is basest when compute time exceeds 15 minutes of execution time, or memory exceeds 3gb
-    - i.e. use fargate whenever you exceed lambda limits

 ### serverless

 - fully managed approached to execute business logic in the cloud; storage, compute, and networking without provisioning/managing servers/dbs
 - reduces operational complexity: processes and tasks that require operational skills no longer required; e.g. provisioning, backups, version management, patching, deploying, etc
 - reduces cost
 - standardize common tasks: e.g. security, error handling, logging

-- serverless components (on aws)
+#### serverless components (on aws)

 - compute: business logic without the server; code runs on demand and is trigger by events/periodically; generally lambda / farget (for containers)
 - storage: always S3, but choosing the appropriate S3 storage class is critical
 - data stores: relational, key-value, in-memory, document, graph, time series, ledger (blockchain)
 - API proxies: api gateway
 - application integration and orchestration
   - SQS: for polling based messaging
   - SNS: for pub-sub based messaging
   - Step Functions: for coordination among lambda based services by defining state machine styled functions. i.e. workflow automation
 - analytics: kinesis for streaming data
 - developer tools; IDEs, CI, deployment tools, SDKs, and monitoring & logging tools

+#### serverless considerations

+- lambda fn vs Fargate

+  - lambda is best when logic needs to be run in response to an event, or periodically and can the processing can be complete in ~15 minutes
+  - fargate is basest when compute time exceeds 15 minutes of execution time, or memory exceeds 3gb
+    - i.e. use fargate whenever you exceed lambda limits

+- database options
+  - first decide the type of data storage you need
+  - then when multiple options exists for the db type, determine the use cases, limits, efficiencies, and costs associated with each

 ## lamda